CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

     4. Under Start Action, select Start External Program and set up the path to CompuTec.AppEngine.Host.ConsoleApp.exe in the installation directory.
 In case of the default install, this file will be located in Program Files\CompuTec\CompuTec AppEngine\CompuTec.AppEngine.Host.ConsoleApp.exe

         ![Launch Profiles](./media/sapui5/launch-profiles.webp)
-    5. Make sure that AppEngine service is stopped.
+    5. Make sure that CompuTec AppEngine service is stopped.
 You can check this in System Services.

         ![Services](./media/sapui5/app-engine-services.webp)
-    6. To prevent AppEngine from auto-starting with Windows, open its service properties and set the Startup type to Manual or Disabled.
+    6. To prevent CompuTec AppEngine from auto-starting with Windows, open its service properties and set the Startup type to Manual or Disabled.

         ![Start up](./media/sapui5/startup-type.webp)

 ## Configure UI5 Application File Mapping

-1. To make developers work more efficiently, AppEngine offers a Development Mode that allows you to set up a path to frontend files in the Plugins project.
+1. To make developers work more efficiently, CompuTec AppEngine offers a Development Mode that allows you to set up a path to frontend files in the Plugins project.
 This enables instant visibility of changes made to frontend files without needing to rebuild the project.
 The required steps to achieve this are outlined below:

     1. Start CompuTec.AppEngine.Host.ConsoleApp.exe by debugging your plugin or from the command line.
 This first run will create separate configuration files for debug mode (in ProgramData\Computec\AppEngine):